marcoparello/CTF-Writeups/TFC-CTF-2024/web/GREETINGS.md

 ![](../images/greetings-part-7.png)

 The website is vulnerable.
-Looking at the text of the error:
+Looking through the text of the error:

 ```txt
 Syntax Error: Unexpected token